webdavis/neovim-config/README.md

 ## Navigating this Repo

-The following modules/files run the show:
+The following modules／files run the show:

 | Module／File                                  | Description                                                                                  |
 | -------------------------------------------- | -------------------------------------------------------------------------------------------- |